Conditions for a Tax deduction on Moving Expense

 What Expenses is Tax Deductible?

-If you drive to your new home, you can claim deduction on fuel (actual cost of gas or 23.5 cent per mile), parking fees and tolls along the way.
+- If you drive to your new home, you can claim deduction on fuel (actual cost of gas or 23.5 cents per mile), parking fees and tolls along the way.

-Expense for selling or buying of your home including house hunting, mortgage, home improvement and new furnishing.
+- The expense for selling or buying of your home including house hunting, mortgage, home improvement, and new furnishing.

-Cost of food while travelling to your new home
+- Cost of food while traveling to your new home

-Cost of any side trip you might take while travelling to your new home.
+- Cost of any side trip you might take while traveling to your new home.

 Take some time to see if you’re eligible for these tax deductions and save yourself some $$$ on taxes this tax season.